Computing Quartet Distance is Equivalent to Counting 4-Cycles: Reduction from Counting 4-Cycles to Quartet Distance

 Suppose first that no pair of nodes in $G$ is connected with more than one edge with weight from~$Q$.
 Then we can color every edge of $G'$ with at most one of four colors and use Lemma~\ref{le:exact_count_of_4_colored_graph} to count in $G'$ all 4-cycles with edge weights $W$.
 However, we cannot use this approach when there is more than one edge between a pair of nodes in $G'$, because then some edges would be multi-colored, but Lemma~\ref{le:exact_count_of_4_colored_graph} allows only simple graphs.

 To overcome this difficulty, we need to divide all 4-cycles in $G'$ with the multiset of weights~$W$ into smaller groups and count each of them separately.
-For every edge in the cycle we will specify not only a weight $p_i$ but the whole set $M_i\ni p_i$ containing the weights of all edges from $Q$ that connect the pair of nodes.
-In other words, we require that the projection of all weights of edges between a pair of nodes onto $Q$ is exactly~$M_i$.
+For every edge in the cycle we will specify not only a weight $p_i$ but the whole set $M_i\ni p_i$ equal to the intersection of $Q$ and the set of all weights of edges connecting the corresponding pair of nodes.
 In order to ensure that no two groups of cycles overlap, we require that if $p_i=p_{i+1}$ then $M_i \preceq M_{i+1}$ where $\preceq$ denotes lexicographic order.
-To sum up, in order to count all 4-cycles in $G'$ with the multiset of weights $W=\{p_1,p_2,p_3,p_4\}$ we divide them into groups by the choice of four sets $M_i \subseteq Q$ that satisfy: \begin{itemize} \item for $i\in\{1,2,3,4\}: p_i\in M_i$, \item for $i\in\{1,2,3\}:p_i=p_{i+1} \implies M_i \preceq M_{i+1}$. \end{itemize} Now we color an edge $e$ with color $M_i$ if $M_i=\text{BinaryRepresentation}(\mult(e)) \cap Q$.
+To sum up, in order to count all 4-cycles in $G'$ with the multiset of weights $W=\{p_1,p_2,p_3,p_4\}$ (recall that $p_i\leq p_{i+1}$) we divide them into groups by the choice of four sets $M_i$ that satisfy: \begin{itemize} \item for $i\in\{1,2,3,4\}: p_i\in M_i \subseteq Q$, \item for $i\in\{1,2,3\}:p_i=p_{i+1} \implies M_i \preceq M_{i+1}$. \end{itemize} Now we assign an edge $e$ the color $M_i$ if and only if $M_i=\text{BinaryRepresentation}(\mult(e)) \cap Q$.
 As we obtain a simple colored graph, we can count 4-cycles such that the multiset of colors of their edges is $\{M_1,M_2,M_3,M_4\}$ using Lemma~\ref{le:exact_count_of_4_colored_graph}.
-Let $\{N_1,N_2,\ldots,N_e\}$ be the set of all distinct colors in $\{M_1,M_2,M_3,M_4\}$.
-Next, because some of the values $M_i$ might be equal we need to multiply the obtained number of 4-cycles by:
+Let $\{N_1,N_2,\ldots,N_f\}$ be the set of all distinct colors in $\{M_1,M_2,M_3,M_4\}$.
+Next, because some of the colors $M_i$ might be equal (or equivalently, $f<4$) we need to multiply the obtained number of 4-cycles by: